anycable/docs.anycable.io/docs/ruby/broadcast_adapters.md

 > Enable via `broadcast_adapter: redis` in `anycable.yml` or `ANYCABLE_BROADCAST_ADAPTER=redis`.

+> [Valkey](https://valkey.io), the open-source Redis fork, works as a drop-in alternative here and for all Redis-based adapters.

 **NOTE:** To use Redis adapters, you MUST add the `redis` gem to your Gemfile yourself.

 The following configuration options are available: